Celebrating Earth Day

 Start a garden

-This is the perfect time to plant that garden that has been on your “to do” list for years.
+This is the perfect time to plant that garden that has been on your “to-do” list for years.
 Creating a backyard garden space with your kids gives you the opportunity for some true hands-on learning as you dig in the dirt and plant your seeds.
-Click here for a step-by-step guide on how to get started.

 Create a backyard compost